d-eathrow/anonymousland/_items/Another guide.md

 We are not putting this story out to tell per say, but simply knowing basic information about our new alias would be important.
 Information including age, country, special food, and activities.
 We just need to make note of them, not giving any of this information away.
-It's crucial to blend in, therefore some of this information may be used in conversation.Remember, each alias we create is different, therefore there should be absolutely no connection between any of them.
+It's crucial to blend in, therefore some of this information may be used in conversation.
+Remember, each alias we create is different, therefore there should be absolutely no connection between any of them.
 For each alias, you will need to "reset" your memory in a way.
 You must be able to organize information you know from all of your aliases.
 Grudges, friendships and other must not travel over, this is how you fail.